synsense/snn-workshop-amld-2022/3. Training SNNs from scracth/README.md

-# Training SNNs from Scractch
+# Training SNNs from Scratch

 In this tutorial, we investigate and optimize the firing rate response of a simple spiking neural network (SNN).
 We define a single neuron with a single input channel and measure its mean firing rate.
 Specifically, we will explore